 At a hotel, I realize I left my tweezers at home, so in a rash moment of frustration with a very visible stray hair under my brow, I decide to try improvisation.

-Five minutes later, MM is electrified to hear the bathroom door open and my announcement, "
+Five minutes later, MM is electrified to hear the bathroom door open and my announcement, ""You might think this sounds strange, but I cut my eyebrow while shaving with your razor!"

 I have many more but they will have to wait- MM and I have a Super Mario Bros. date while the baby is sleeping!